KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PublicTransportBerlin by deg0nz](https://github.com/deg0nz/MMM-PublicTransportBerlin)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 2 dependencie(s):
+2. Information: There are updates for 2 dependencie(s):
    -  eslint                  ^8.54.0  →  ^8.55.0
    -  eslint-config-prettier   ^9.0.0  →   ^9.1.0